 About Eating Disorders

-What is Bulimia Nervosa?
+What Is Bulimia Nervosa?

 Bulimia nervosa is characterized by recurrent binge eating episodes and persistent, inappropriate compensatory behaviors with the hope of avoiding weight gain.
 Binge eating episodes involve eating, in a discrete period of time, an amount of food that is objectively larger than most individuals would eat in a similar period of time under similar circumstances.
-The episodes are accompanied by feelings of self-loathing, disgust, or guilt and a sense of lack of control.
+Such episodes of bulimia are accompanied by feelings of self-loathing, disgust, or guilt and a sense of lack of control.
 Individuals engage in often dangerous compensatory behaviors that may include purging, fasting, compulsive exercise, and/or the use of laxatives or diuretics.
 Individuals with bulimia nervosa may appear healthy, even though they are very ill.
 Additionally, their self-concept is unduly influenced by body weight and shape.